 The fresh produce department is often counted as being one of the main determinants among consumers when selecting a grocery store.
-In 2014, the entire produce category saw a sales growth of 3.2 percent in U.S. supermarkets, compared to the previous year.
+In 2022, the fruit and vegetable market in the U.S. was valued at over 5.8 billion U.S. dollars.
+In the same year, the sales of fresh fruit made up 45 percent of produce sales in the U.S., making it one of the most lucrative fresh food categories.
 In order to help drive sales, producers frequently launch in-store marketing campaigns.
 Ideas range from promoting the healthy benefits of fruit, to offering convenient, value-added snack-size options.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date